‘ What on earth is happening upstairs, it is getting very late, what can be keeping Ximene?’

 When Alyse opened the door to Lady Eleanor’s lounge, she was delighted to find she attracted no comment.
 Thank you, Alyse,’ said Lady Eleanor, ripping off a chunk of bread.
 ‘Get yourself a drink, did they say how long our meal would be?’

 Alyse sighed with relief.
-‘I think they are bringing it now.’ she said “Sorry John, I interrupted you’
+‘I think they are bringing it now,’

 John complained that both shirt and jacket stopped above his hose, leaving him feeling exposed.
 ‘I feel like a troubadour!’

-Despite the distractions, John was in the middle of a story about his nights guarding the sheep back at home and what it was like to witness the wolves attacking.
+Despite the distractions, John was in the middle of a story about his nights guarding the sheep back at home and the night he had been attacked by wolves.

 John peered curiously at her.

-“I thought I told you that before you left.
+“I thought I explained that before you left.
 Never mind.’

 ‘Didn’t the fire keep them at bay?’ she shook her head, ‘How did you find the lairs.’